VCVRack/Rack/vst2_bin/plugins/Bogaudio/README.md

 #### S&H

-A dual sample-and-hold.
-Sampling may be triggered by CV or button press.
-If nothing is connected to an IN port, sampling for that channel is from an internal white noise source (range 0-10).
+A dual sample-and-hold and trigger-and-hold.
+Sampling may be triggered by CV (on the rising edge of a trigger or gate) or button press.
+If nothing is connected to an IN port, sampling for that channel is from an internal white noise source (range 0-10V).

+Each channel can be toggled into track-and-hold mode.
+In this mode, when the input at GATE is high, or the button is held, the input is copied to the output.
+When the gate goes low, the input is sampled and held until the next gate.

+#### SLEW

+A slew limiter - when the input changes rapidly, the output changes less rapidly, lagging the input.

+The rising and falling slew rates and shapes are set independently.
+The RISE and FALL time knobs are calibrated to set the time the output would need to catch up to a 10V change in the input.

+The RISE and FALL shape knobs affect the movement of the output as it catches up to the input (the shape it would draw on a scope).
+The shapes vary between log, linear and exponential curves.

 #### SUMS